nko5/aono/README.md

 # p2pjs

-A p2p JavaScript CDN built on top of IPFS
+A peer-to-peer JavaScript CDN built on top of [IPFS](https://ipfs.io).